christinabejjani/controltransfer/expt1/JS/README.md

 # Javascript Files:

+*Please note that the most up-to-date versions of the JS files are in expt 3.*

 For these experiments, to counterbalance the assignment of paired-associates, we ran four task versions.
 You'll see four corresponding folders with each of the different task versions.
 The code should not be different; the only difference between the folders is what file is named as S1_1, S1_2, etc.

 Experiments 1 & 2 were run on Amazon Mechanical Turk and were thus coded in Javascript.